Fruto Proibido: Recording

-Most of the songs on Fruto Proibido were written by Lee, with a few exceptions; for "O Toque", "Cartão Postal", and "Esse Tal de Roque Enrow", she co-wrote with Paulo Coelho, who had recently ended his partnership with singer Raul Seixas.
-Two other tracks, "Pirataria" and "Agora Só Falta Você", were collaborations with Marcucci and Carlini, respectively.
+Most of the songs on Fruto Proibido were written by Lee, with a few exceptions; for "O toque", "Cartão postal", and "Esse tal de Roque Enrow", she co-wrote with Paulo Coelho, who had recently ended his partnership with singer Raul Seixas.
+Two other tracks, "Pirataria" and "Agora só falta você", were collaborations with Marcucci and Carlini, respectively.
 The recordings for Fruto Proibido took place in April 1975 at Eldorado Studios in São Paulo, the first studio in Brazil to feature a 16-channel mixing console.
 Years later, Mills recalled the process: "I kept everyone in the same room to capture a more live feel.
 I think that's what made the result sound fresh.
-The band was very tight, so we were able to capture magical moments".
-During the track selection, Carlini contributed to some songs, including an incomplete piece titled "Agora Só Falta Você", starting from its "melodic line and half the lyrics.
+The band was very tight, so we were able to capture magical moments."
+During the track selection, Carlini contributed to some songs, including an incomplete piece titled "Agora só falta você", starting from its "melodic line and half the lyrics", and completing it with Lee.
 I went to Rita's house, and we finished it together".
-"Ovelha Negra" was one of the last songs to be finalized, as Carlini felt its arrangement was incomplete: "I thought about it so much that I dreamed the guitar solo and woke up whistling it".
+"Ovelha negra" was one of the last songs to be finalized, as Carlini felt its arrangement was incomplete: "I thought about it so much that I dreamed the guitar solo and woke up whistling it".
 However, since the album was already in the mixing phase, the guitarist needed persistence and patience to convince Mills to include it.
-After many failed attempts, the producer finally took interest: "He told me, 'Did you say something about a solo for "Ovelha Negra"?
+After many failed attempts, the producer finally took interest: "He told me, 'Did you say something about a solo for "Ovelha negra"?
 Show me.'
 I picked up my guitar and played it.
-When I finished, everyone liked it".
+When I finished, everyone liked it."